wkumari/draft-kh-dnsop-7706bis/README.md

    Using this configuration, queries for information in the root zone are returned with the AA bit set.

+Kumari & Hoffman        Expires September 3, 2018              [Page 10]

+Internet-Draft          Running Root on Loopback              March 2018

    The steps to configure DNS Manager to implement the requirements in this document are:

-Kumari & Hoffman        Expires September 2, 2018              [Page 10]

-Internet-Draft          Running Root on Loopback              March 2018

    1. Launch the DNS Manager GUI.
 This can be done from the command line ("dnsmgmt.msc") or from the Service Manager (the "DNS"